 The NZGD2000 deformation is periodically updated with new versions, for example after earthquakes, or when the NDM or a patch has been recalculated.
 Versions are numbered according to the date on which they are defined.
 The published deformation model includes information for all previous versions as well as the current version.
 The model assigns each component an initial version in which it first applies, and optionally a version in which it is revoked (typically if it is replaced by a revised component).
 These attributes are used to determine which components are applicable to each version of the model.

-Note that currently the NZGD2000 model does not require using a TIN spatial representation.
-While a TIN may be desirable to represent complex deformation close to a fault, it is much more complex (and computationally slow) to calculate on a triangulated mesh, so a multi-resolution grid should be used in preference.
-The TIN option is catered for in the model specification as it is possible that it will be required in the future.

 Similarly the current model does not define error elements for the deformation model, or use exponential decay time functions.